 How does the Luxembourg labor market work?

-- Multilingualism as a major asset (French, English, German).
+- Multilingualism (French, English, German) as a major advantage.

 - A strong concentration of headquarters and support functions.